 Protect plants from pests

 Slugs can start to be a problem in warmer, wet weather, so take steps to protect your plants.
 Protect brassicas from hungry pigeons by covering them with fleece.
-Look out for grey mould and downy mildew on brassicas.
-You might spot some aphids, too.
+You may spot early infestations of aphids but be patient – remember they're an important food source for ladybirds, hoverflies and birds such as sparrows, which will keep numbers of aphids in check so they don't become a problem.

 Warm the soil and force early crops